pdxlibrary/Primo-Popup-Sign-In/README.md

 ## Installation

-Add the following to the top of your header or footer template file:
+Add the following to your header or footer template file:

 ```html